More than 50 Years of Experience to Offer Your Case

 Drug manufacturing is regulated in the state of North Carolina by general statute 90–95(a)(1).
 According to the law, anyone can be found guilty of drug manufacturing if the district attorney can prove beyond a reasonable doubt the person knowingly manufactured a controlled substance.
 It can include any method, whether direct or indirect, of producing, preparing, packaging, labeling, or processing a controlled substance.
 Unlike many other drug charges, this offense doesn’t rely on an amount of a controlled substance to determine penalties.
 The law punishes any processes done to controlled substances of any kind and any weight.

 If you’re facing a drug manufacturing charge, you could be looking at many years in jail.
 Let us see what we can do to help.
-Our skilled Raleigh drug offenses attorneys place our client’s wellbeing as our top priority, so we will do our best to advocate for your rights.
+Our skilled Raleigh drug offense attorneys place our client’s wellbeing as our top priority, so we will do our best to advocate for your rights.
 Our former prosecutors understand how the opposition thinks.
 Let us see how we can help.

 Get your case started by calling us at (919) 887-8040 today!